top of page

 When should you start a new paragraph?

-Whether you're crafting a novel, submitting a dissertation, or writing a blog post, knowing when to start a new paragraph can dramatically improve the flow and clarity of your writing.
+Whether you're crafting a novel, submitting a dissertation, or writing professional content, knowing when to start a new paragraph can dramatically improve the flow and clarity of your writing.
 But paragraphing isn't always taught clearly—many writers are left to rely on instinct, which can lead to long, unbroken blocks of text or, conversely, choppy, disconnected ideas.

 So, when should you make a new paragraph?
 And does it differ depending on the type of writing you're doing?